 Here’s another song that had to be mentioned on this list for several reasons.
 The song is named after the magical genie in Pee-Wee Herman’s kid show, which already tells listeners a lot.

-The song is quite dark.
+This is one of the Tool songs that is quite dark.
 The lead singer asks the genie for one more day with his dead mother.
 It’s a heartbreaking request written in an absurdist way to show listeners that this wish is just absurd.

 The hard-hitting rock music in the background adds to the atmosphere, and it’s perfect.